learn-co-students/sf-web-102819/32-oo-js/README.md

 - `this`
   - Refers to the global object in the global execution context
   - Refers to the object being called or contructed

+> A property of an execution context (global, function or eval) that, in non–strict mode, is always a reference to an object and in strict mode can be any value.

 ```javascript
 function Pokemon(name, hp) {